 Truly a down-home comfort dish, Scalloped Potatoes are a classic as is, but the addition of a little ham and/or grated cheese turns it into a main dish meal, easily serving six.
 Add a vegetable and you’re done, and I often serve this dish with broccoli.
 This is one of my “go to” recipes after we have left over “Holiday” ham.

-I’ve made these potatoes for years and years, adapted from a 1950′s Betty Crocker recipe, and they have always gotten rave reviews – I’m pretty sure this is how my Grandmother made them, and my Mother, as well, although they were both a little “iffy” about recipes – they’d made this for so many years it was second nature.
+I’ve made these potatoes for years and years, adapted from a 1950′s Betty Crocker recipe, and they have always gotten rave reviews – I’m pretty sure this is how my Grandmother made scalloped potatoes, and my Mother, as well, although they were both “iffy” about recipes – I’m sure they’d made this dish for so long it became second nature.

-It comes together quickly, especially if you make the sauce as you cut and peel the potatoes and onions, but does need to bake for an hour to an hour and 20 minutes.
-I often cook it on days when I’m around the house before dinner, although you can certainly make it the day before and reheat though it’s not quite as “pretty.”
-You can certainly half the recipe and have something more comparable to the size of a box of scalloped potatoes – it will not need to cook as long, either.
-In my opinion, it doesn’t freeze well.
+Scalloped potatoes come together quickly, especially if you make the sauce as you cut and peel the potatoes and onions, but needs to bake for a good hour to an hour and 20 minutes.
+I often cook it on days when I’m around the house before dinner, although you can certainly bake it the day before and reheat though it’s not quite as “pretty.”

 - 2 lb of potatoes, peeled and sliced (6 medium)

 - 3 tablespoons flour

 - 2 1/2 cups 2% low-fat milk (a higher fat milk may be used)

 - If making a main dish casserole, add a cup of ham sprinkled between the layers of potato and a cup of cheese to the sauce.